uhub/awesome-actionscript/README.md

 * [Stupeflix/WebcamRecorder](https://github.com/Stupeflix/WebcamRecorder) - A chromeless ActionScript 3 Library for video/audio/still image recording from webcams.
 * [mikkoh/AS3-Airplay](https://github.com/mikkoh/AS3-Airplay) - This is an implementation of Apple's Airplay written in Actionscript 3.
 * [MattesGroeger/as3-cheats](https://github.com/MattesGroeger/as3-cheats) - Provides an easy way to use cheat codes with ActionScript 3.0.
+* [tylerzhu/SpriteSheet](https://github.com/tylerzhu/SpriteSheet) - ActionScript 3.0 Sprite Sheet render engine
 * [Jeffxz/nodeas](https://github.com/Jeffxz/nodeas) - Server side actionscript built on Tamarin.
 * [jakehilton/netconnectionsmart](https://github.com/jakehilton/netconnectionsmart) - A replacement class for the standard NetConnection actionscript class.
 This easily enables multiple port/protocol attempts to resolve at the best functioning connection.
 * [audreyt/as3gif](https://github.com/audreyt/as3gif) - AS3GIF lets you play and encode animated GIF's with ActionScript 3.
-* [tylerzhu/SpriteSheet](https://github.com/tylerzhu/SpriteSheet) - ActionScript 3.0 Sprite Sheet render engine
 * [RandoriAS/randori-framework](https://github.com/RandoriAS/randori-framework) - Randori Framework for ActionScript
 * [joshtynjala/flextreemap](https://github.com/joshtynjala/flextreemap) - TreeMap data visualization component for Adobe Flex
 * [joelhooks/robotlegs-examples-OreillyBook](https://github.com/joelhooks/robotlegs-examples-OreillyBook) - These are the example projects from ActionScript Developer's Guide to Robotlegs
 * [HendrixString/Falcon](https://github.com/HendrixString/Falcon) - responsive/flexible mobile ui controls for Feathers
 * [Dareville/Facebook-Graph](https://github.com/Dareville/Facebook-Graph) - Facebook Graph ActionScript 3 API
+* [pakastin/open-source-flash](https://github.com/pakastin/open-source-flash) - Petition to open source Flash and Shockwave spec
+* [PhantomAppDevelopment/firebase-as3](https://github.com/PhantomAppDevelopment/firebase-as3) - Integrate Firebase Auth, Realtime Database and Storage in your Adobe AIR projects.
 * [hexagonstar/tetragon](https://github.com/hexagonstar/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [vincent-petithory/as3-gettext](https://github.com/vincent-petithory/as3-gettext) - An implementation of the GNU Gettext utilities in Actionscript 3.0
 * [flavioribeiro/clappr-rtmp-plugin](https://github.com/flavioribeiro/clappr-rtmp-plugin) - 📺 RTMP support for Clappr player.